rotheconrad/00_in-situ_GeneCoverage/README.md

 ## Step 03: Calculate ANIr and Coverage.

 *The script takes 1 uniqueID.blast file at a time with its corresponding metagenome, genomic fasta, and predicted genes files.
-For the outfile_prefix of the -o flag use the naming scheme of uniqueID_metagenomeID where uniqueID is the unique identifier for your genome or MAG.*
+For the outfile_prefix of the -o flag use the naming scheme of uniqueID_metagenomeID where uniqueID is the unique identifier for your genome or MAG.
+The default value for the TAD calculations is set to 80.
+The defualt value for minimum and maximum percent identity of read alignments to use in the calculations are 94.99 and 100.1.
+Use -h to see the help file for paramater usage to change the defaults.*

 If using NCBI Assembly Files:
 ```bash